hsf-training/hsf-training-ml-gpu-webpage/_episodes/03-usingthegpu.md

 ~~~
 {: .language-python}

 *Pinned memory* is used as a staging area for data transfers between the CPU and the GPU.
 By setting `pin_memory=True` when we initialise the data loader we are directly allocating space in pinned memory.
-This avoids the time cost of transfering data from the CPU to the pinned staging area every time we move the data onto the GPU later in the code.
+This avoids the time cost of transfering data from the host to the pinned (non-pageable) staging area every time we move the data onto the GPU later in the code.
 You can read more about pinned memory on the [nvidia blog](https://developer.nvidia.com/blog/how-optimize-data-transfers-cuda-cc/).

 ### GPU/CPU data mis-matches